Hedgestock/FlipPinball/Notes.md

 Fix paddle position
 Fix multiple balls in spitter
-Check for teleport multi entry and weird behaviour Fixed ball up on lose/win doesn't work
+Check for teleport multi entry and weird behaviour Review generated rarity
+Add destruct button to avoid softlocks

-fix impossible restrictives
+Fix impossible restrictives
-clean duplicated groups in score ballterations
+Clean duplicated groups in score ballterations
+Make trail global

 Use one list of viewports for all ballviewers
 Split code for UI management (rn all in Game.cs)